singerdmx/flutter-quill/README.md

 [vsc_quill_delta_to_html](https://pub.dev/packages/vsc_quill_delta_to_html) to convert your document to HTML.
 This package has full support for all Quill operations - including images, videos, formulas, tables, and mentions.
 Conversion can be performed in vanilla Dart (i.e., server-side or CLI) or in Flutter.
-It is a complete Dart port of the popular and mature [quill-delta-to-html](https://www.npmjs.com/package/quill-delta-to-html) Typescript/Javascript package.
+It is a complete Dart part of the popular and mature [quill-delta-to-html](https://www.npmjs.com/package/quill-delta-to-html) Typescript/Javascript package.

 ## Sponsors